DK26/wrapin-py/README.md

   -o OUTPUT, --output OUTPUT
                         Specify the output path for the Python source file.
   -t TARGET, --target TARGET
                         Specify the target operating system for the executable file: `Windows`, `Linux` or `Darwin`.
 By default, the current operating system is selected.
-                        Mismatch of configurations with the wrapped file will cause a failure of execution and will exit with an error.
+Mismatch of configurations with the wrapped file will cause a failure of execution and will
+                        exit with an error.
+  -e [ENV ...], --env [ENV ...]
+                        Environment variables to be passed to the executable.
+Format: KEY=VALUE
 ```

 </details>